|An excellent find. Admire the detail

 are no pedestrians in our jargon) in several new world countries

 is the weak application of transparency.
-The lines don't show between
+The lines here do not show between

 transparency on road signs are Indonesia and